What is MOSA

 MOSA Enabling Standards

-The Defense Standardization Program (DSP) is providing a framework and guidance for program management and Standardization Management Activities (SMAs) to develop, adopt, maintain and distribute standardization documents associated with the “Modular Open Systems Standards and Specifications (MOSS)” standardization area in ASSIST.
+The Defense Standardization Program (DSP) is providing a framework and guidance for program management and Standardization Management Activities (SMAs) to develop, adopt, maintain and distribute standardization products associated with the "Modular Open Systems Standards and Specifications (MOSS)" standardization area in ASSIST.
 Current efforts in this area include identifying, publishing and distributing MOSA enabling standards (e.g., defense specifications and standards, non-government standards, service specific standards, etc.) in ASSIST.
+In partnership with OSD and the Military Services, the DSPO is working to establish a centralized MSI repository landing page to provide links to the home pages for the MSI repository indexes for the Services and other DoD components.
+Please stay connected to this page for updates.